therohitpatwa/Numsy/README.md

-# Publishing a Java Utility Package to GitHub Packages
+# Numsy - My Own Java Package

 ## Table of Contents
 * What is Numsy?